Robinlovelace/open-gat/README.md

 planning look like?

-Answers to these broader questions are beyond the scope of this paper, but the tools and ecosystems outlined in previous sections provide provide an indication of what is possible.
+Answers to these broader questions are beyond the scope of this paper, but the tools and ecosystems outlined in previous sections provide an indication of what is possible.
 Insights from open tools that are already widely used suggest that the continued uptake of open tools will have substantial benefits in the coming years and decades.
 Benefits of the free and open source approach range from the increased opportunities for participation that tools such as the **PCT** and **Streetmix** enable, to the possibilities for extending capabilities, as shown by the various plug-ins that have been developed for tools such as **QGIS** and **MATSim**.

 <!-- --- which some have blamed for the election of populist leaders and the UK Brexit vote [@monbiot_out_2017] --- -->